SAP/guided-answers-extension/docs/enhancement-guide.md

 `arguments`: is a string array that contains the terminal command.
 The parts will be concatenated with a whitespace (' ').

 The exact definition of the properties of `exec` can be found in [packages/types/src/types.ts](../packages/types/src/types.ts).

+This node enhancement will be visible in Microsoft Visual Studio Code only, as the `environment` is set to `VSCODE` only.

 There can be multiple node enhancements for a single node.